THINK ABOUT YOUR NEIGHBORHOOD

 - Your co-workers

-- Parents at your kid’s school
+- Families at your kid’s school

 - Owners and staff of local businesses